 I re-read this section a few times, trying to decide if he was being facetious and I’m still not sure.
 Is he really claiming to be an expert on when life begins because he is a father?
 Or is he mocking those who claim to be experts on when life begins so that they can make abortion illegal?
 Either way, the statement misses the essential point for many of us.
 I’m not looking for an expert – on either side of the debate.
 I want to hear the voice of God.
 I understand that many fellow citizens have no such desire.
 I respect that and understand that means that we come to the conversation from different starting points.
 The difference, though, is not about precisely when life begins.
 The fundamental difference is that I want my heart to be shaped by God’s heart and he believes no such God exists.

 You may wonder, then, how we can have conversations about abortion.
 After all, if every time you make a well-reasoned argument I say, “Well, that’s not what God told me,” we’re not gonna make much progress.
 But I believe that God reveals himself in many ways, including but not limited to science and experience.
 I believe that God can reveal his truth to me through a clear argument made by Bob.
-It’s just that I will see Bob’s arguments and experience, when they are convincing, are the result of truth, not the source of it.
+It’s just that I will see Bob’s arguments and experience, when they are convincing, as the result of truth, not the source of it.

 I discount neither Bob’s experience of fatherhood, nor his feeling that when his children were zygotes they were not babies.
 Nor do I discount my own experience as the mother of five children: one whom I aborted in college, one of whom I delivered stillbirth, two of whom were born alive and are named Zach and Ezra, and one of whom moved in with us two years ago when her mother died.
 All of those experiences, and my evolving relationship with God over the years, have shaped my understanding of abortion.
 But our experience, neither his nor mine, does not make us experts on anything other than our own experience.